A comforting solution today could lead to a greater problem tomorrow.

 5,500 elderly people were researched over an 18-year period.
 Of 78 women who reported brushing their teeth less than once a day in 1992, 21 had dementia by 2010.
 Among the men, the effect was less prominent, with about one in six irregular brushers developing the disease.

-With these new developments it is important that you visit the best dentists in New York, such as the ones at the top Manhattan dentistry office, Madison Ave Smiles.
-Their expert dentists like Dr. Fuad Malik, one of the top dentists in New York, can completely rejuvenate the health of your teeth and gums with top-rate New York dental services.
+With these new developments it is important that you visit the best dentists, such as our practice.
+We can completely rejuvenate the health of your teeth and gums with top-rated dental services.

 Of course, these new findings, published in the Journal of American Geriatrics Society, cannot prove that poor dental health can cause dementia, but despite the study’s limitations, it is an important step towards understanding how this behavior might be linked to dementia.